Useful Resources (for HTML & CSS)

 The platforms are quite an handful (atleast, as far as i know), but can be quite useful for your free hosting needs (and if you like coding from scratch your own website, too):

-This may sound strangely unrelated, but as far as you're learning stuff like HTML and CSS (and have an huge vocabulary of strings, properties, and whatnot):
+This may sound strangely unrelated, but as far as you're learning stuff like HTML & CSS (and have an huge vocabulary of many wacky words):

-remembering everything won't be an easy task, and so does planning how your website's looks would/should be.
+remembering everything won't be an easy task, and so does planning how your website's looks should be.

 No, this isn't a program, nor an app to speak thereof, but:

-taking actual notes of what you're learning would be an effective way to learn your progress onto your HTML and CSS journey.
+taking actual notes of what you're learning would be an effective way to learn your progress onto your HTML & CSS journey.

-Notes can be taken with almost anything you'd like, even your own phone, tablet, laptop and whatnot- but in my case i really love taking notes by hand by using a spare notebook with a pen.
+Notes can be taken with almost anything you'd like, even your own phone, tablet, laptop and whatnot- but in my case, i really love taking notes by using a spare notebook with a pen.

 If you want to have a nice tooltip on making notes, graphs and quick illustrations of a page's structure can be incredibly helpful for a better understanding or a more broader way to get the point across.